Appendix C: Variance in TypeScript

 In sum, just as pervasive runtime mutability and inference made it impossible to fully specify an approach which prevents users from experiencing breaking changes.

-Rightly so, in my opinion!
+Rightly so, in our opinion!